mpadge/hackmd-stat-software/unsupervised.md

     ##    Alabama     Alaska    Arizona   Arkansas California   Colorado
     ##          1          2          3          4          5          4

-The rownames of `USArrests` are transferred to the output object.
+The row names of `USArrests` are transferred to the output object.
 In contrast, some routines from the [`cluster` package](https://cran.r-project.org/package=cluster) do not comply with this standard: